huggingface/evaluate/metrics/bleu/README.md

     The default tokenizer is `tokenizer_13a`, a relatively minimal tokenization approach that is however equivalent to `mteval-v13a`, used by WMT.
     This can be replaced by another tokenizer from a source such as [SacreBLEU](https://github.com/mjpost/sacrebleu/tree/master/sacrebleu/tokenizers).

-The default tokenizer is based on whitespace (using the `string.split()` function).
+The default tokenizer is based on whitespace and regexes.
 It can be replaced by any function that takes a string as input and returns a list of tokens as output.
 E.g. `word_tokenize()` from [NLTK](https://www.nltk.org/api/nltk.tokenize.html) or pretrained tokenizers from the [Tokenizers library](https://huggingface.co/docs/tokenizers/index).
 - **max_order** (`int`): Maximum n-gram order to use when computing BLEU score.
 Defaults to `4`.
 - **smooth** (`boolean`): Whether or not to apply Lin et al. 2004 smoothing.
 Defaults to `False`.